jaybrown0/sandals777/README.md

 # Sandals Resorts 7-7-7

+## Sandals and Beaches 7-7-7

 Excited every Wednesday for the Sandals Resorts new 7-7-7 deals to be updated on Sandals website?

 This Python scipt will extract and print the Sandals report code along with the Sandals Room Code for the 7-7-7 deals that are listed on their [website](https://www.sandals.com/specials/suite-deals/) - sandals.com !

 ** Sandals 7-7-7 site was redesigned in Jan 2025.
 The code has been updated and also **now includes Beaches 7-7-7 deals** in the ouput!

+** 5-7-2025 the site was redesigned once again, supposedly to v2

+- Updated code to pull sandals and beaches 7-7-7 promo's from each individual site due to their website redesign

+- Also of note, Beaches Ochos Rios will no longer be showing up on the deals because they are closing for renovations

 ## Requirements